wheels-dev/wheels.dev/guides/working-with-cfwheels/testing-your-application.md

 **Test Results Format**

-CFWheels can return your test results in either HTML, JSON, TXT or JUnit formats, simply by using the `format` url parameter.
+Wheels can return your test results in either HTML, JSON, TXT or JUnit formats, simply by using the `format` url parameter.
 Eg: `format=junit`

 ### Additional Techniques